How to find a lawyer

 Once you have a list of lawyers who you think might be right for your situation, you can narrow your options down by doing a little research.

-Do an Internet search for the names of each of the lawyers you’re considering.
+- Search for them: Do an internet search for the names of each of the lawyers you’re considering.
 If they have a website, you’ll be able to get some sense of what they specialize in and whether you want to discuss your case with them.
 This search may also show you any major cases they’ve been involved with or any disciplinary actions against them.

-10 questions to ask before retaining a lawyer
+10 questions to ask when hiring a lawyer

 Prepare for your initial appointment with each attorney by writing down questions that you feel it is important for them to answer.
 Try to ask the same questions for each initial appointment so you can easily compare their answers.